KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Introduction

 \section{Introduction}

-Modern Large language models (LLMs), such as Anthropic's Claude Opus 4.6, OpenAI's GPT 5.4, and Google's Gemini 3.1, have demonstrated a remarkable ability to generate code, reason about software architecture, and use developer tools~\citep{chen2021evaluating,roziere2023code}.
+Modern Large language models (LLMs), such as Anthropic's Claude Opus 4.7~\citep{anthropic2026opus47}, OpenAI's GPT 5.5~\citep{openai2026gpt55}, and Google's Gemini 3.1~\citep{google2026gemini31}, can generate code, reason about software architecture, and use developer tools~\citep{chen2021evaluating,roziere2023code}.
 A growing body of work has explored how to harness these capabilities for autonomous software engineering, from single-session agents that resolve GitHub issues~\citep{yang2024sweagent,wang2024openhands} to industrial products marketed as AI software and general assistants ~\citep{copilot2021,cursor2024,devin2024,claudecode2025,codex2025,openclaw2025}.
-Yet using an LLM as a practical software engineering or general assistant still exposes several stubborn gaps: context windows are finite, a single mistake can derail an entire session, agents get stuck in dead ends, models generate AI slop, and generated changes are difficult to review or revert once applied to a live codebase.
+Yet using an LLM as a practical \emph{general-purpose} assistant for long-horizon software engineering and AI-discovery tasks still exposes several stubborn gaps: context windows are finite, a single mistake can derail an entire session, agents get stuck in dead ends, models generate AI slop, and generated changes are difficult to review or revert once applied to a live codebase.

-We propose the \emph{KISS Agent Framework}, a stupidly simple AI agent framework containing around 1,850 lines of code.
-We address the above-mentioned gaps through a robust system prompt (which we describe in depth in Section~\ref{sec:system-prompt}) and a five-layer agent hierarchy in which each layer solves exactly one concern:
+We propose the \emph{KISS Agent Framework}, a stupidly simple AI agent framework containing roughly 2,900 lines of code for the core agent implementation.
+We try to address the above-mentioned gaps through a structured system prompt (Section~\ref{sec:system-prompt}) and a five-layer agent hierarchy in which each layer solves exactly one concern:

-\begin{enumerate}[nosep] \item \textbf{KISS Agent} --- budget-tracked ReAct~\citep{yao2023react} loop with native function calling. \item \textbf{Relentless Agent} --- automatic summarization and continuation across sub-sessions. \item \textbf{Sorcar Agent} --- coding tools, browser automation, and parallel sub-agent execution. \item \textbf{Chat Sorcar Agent} --- persistent multi-turn chat sessions with history recall. \item \textbf{Worktree Sorcar Agent} --- git worktree isolation so every task runs on its own branch. \end{enumerate}
+\begin{enumerate}[nosep] \item \textbf{KISS Agent}: budget-tracked ReAct~\citep{yao2023react} loop with native function calling. \item \textbf{Relentless Agent}: automatic summarization and continuation across sub-sessions. \item \textbf{Sorcar Agent}: coding tools, browser automation, and parallel sub-agent execution. \item \textbf{Chat Sorcar Agent}: persistent multi-turn chat sessions with history recall. \item \textbf{Worktree Sorcar Agent}: git worktree isolation so every task runs on its own branch. \end{enumerate}

 The name ``KISS'' reflects the \emph{Keep It Simple, Stupid} design philosophy in software engineering: each layer is small, each concern is isolated, and the overall system avoids unnecessary abstraction.